 Setting up workspace, subjects and lighting

 Part 2.
-Watercolour: The second half of the course focuses on purist watercolour technique.
-You will learn the various washes and dry brush techniques, including flat or tea wash, graded wash, blended wash, wet-in-wet as well as my own dry brush techniques: e.g. modelling, drawing, stippling and polishing.
-After completing some simple exercises studies of leaves, fruit and flowers, you will put these techniques into practice by choosing a subject for a colour study page, this will include colour mixing and colour charts.
+Watercolour: The second half of the course focuses on purist watercolour techniques.
+You will learn the various washes and dry brush techniques, including flat or tea wash, graded wash, blended wash, wet-in-wet as well as my own dry brush techniques.
+You will explore colour mixing using a limited palette to achieve accurate matching and harmonious variations.
+After completing some exercises with studies of leaves, stems, fruit and flowers ( with new examples for August), you will put these techniques into practice by choosing a subject for a colour study page, this will include colour mixing and colour charts.
 Thereafter, composition exercises will help you to move on to your final study, a full botanical illustration of a subject of your choice.